elateifsara/MLxDays/ML explainability + Trust.md

 We have 3 key considerations to remember to explain AI systems:

-    1- **Help users calibrate their trust:** The user should know when to trust the system's predictions and when to apply their own judgement.
+     - Help users calibrate their trust:The user should know when to trust the system's predictions and when to apply their own judgement.
-    2- **Optimize for understanding:** In some cases it's difficult to explain to users the output of the algorithm.
+     - Optimize for understanding: In some cases it's difficult to explain to users the output of the algorithm.
-    3- **Manage influence on user decisions:**  If, when, and how the system calculates and shows confidence levels can be critical in informing the user’s decision making and calibrating their trust.
+     - Manage influence on user decisions:  If, when, and how the system calculates and shows confidence levels can be critical in informing the user’s decision making and calibrating their trust.

 ## Help users calibrate their trust
 Users shouldn’t implicitly trust your AI system in all circumstances, but rather calibrate their trust correctly.